 The appealing old town, striking architecture, and diverse facades lend an undeniable charm to Gothenburg, making it an attractive destination, even in the colder months.

-I suggest taking this walking tour of Haga Old Town as it provides an overview of this charming neighbourhood.
+I suggest taking this walking tour of Haga Old Town as it provides an overview of this lovely neighbourhood.

 Location: Haga District.